-- QSYMIA is a prescription medicine that contains phentermine and topiramate extended-release.
-QSYMIA may help adults and children 12 years and older with obesity, or some adults with overweight who also have weight-related medical problems, to help them lose excess body weight and keep the weight off. - QSYMIA should be used with a reduced calorie diet and increased physical activity. - It is not known if QSYMIA changes your risk of heart problems or stroke or of death due to heart problems or stroke. - It is not known if QSYMIA is safe and effective when taken with other prescription and over-the-counter medicines, or herbal weight loss products. - It is not known if QSYMIA is safe and effective in children under 12 years old. - QSYMIA is a federally controlled substance (CIV) because it contains phentermine and can be abused or lead to drug dependence.
+- QSYMIA is a prescription medicine that contains phentermine and topiramate extended-release that may help some adults and children 12 years and older with obesity, or some overweight adults who also have weight-related medical problems lose weight and keep the weight off. - QSYMIA should be used with a reduced calorie diet and increased physical activity. - It is not known if QSYMIA changes your risk of heart problems or stroke or of death due to heart problems or stroke.

+- It is not known if QSYMIA is safe and effective when taken with other prescription and over-the-counter medicines, or herbal weight loss products. - It is not known if QSYMIA is safe and effective in children under 12 years old. - QSYMIA is a federally controlled substance (CIV) because it contains phentermine and can be abused or lead to drug dependence.
 Keep QSYMIA in a safe place, to protect it from theft.
 Never give your QSYMIA to anyone else, because it may cause death or harm them.
 Selling or giving away QSYMIA is against the law.

 Who should not take QSYMIA?

 Do not take QSYMIA if you: